BDC Hamburger Icon

 TipBottom line

-If a consumer pays with Apple Pay using a linked credit card, the merchant can impose a surcharge.
-However, if they use Apple Pay to pay with a linked debit card, no surcharge should be imposed.
+If a consumer pays with Apple Pay or another digital wallet using a linked credit card, a credit card surcharge should apply.

 What are the pros of credit card surcharging?